-- current professional licensure and certifications

-- documented continuing education hours

-- honors and awards

-- documented excellence in teaching

-- authoring or co-authoring a journal article(s) or chapter(s) of a textbook

-- recognition in journals, online sources, or textbooks

-- certification of participation in training

-- professional registry and apprenticeships

-- documented or recognized expertise by other credentialed practitioner
+- authoring or co-authoring a journal article(s) or chapter(s) of a textbook - recognition in journals, online sources, or textbooks - certification of participation in training - professional registry and apprenticeships - documented or recognized expertise by other credentialed practitioner

 These regulations apply to all instructors, regardless of Faculty Status or mode of instruction (i.e. dual credit or online).